DelKatey/Batch.Image.DL/README.md

 ## Notes

-Ignore this, this is broken.
+This is broken.
+Ignore this.

 ## License